 Why go: This charming historic town was voted one of the top 10 coolest small towns in America by Budget Travel Magazine.
-There are over 24 wine tasting rooms within walking distance of Main Street.
+There are more than 24 wine tasting rooms within walking distance of Main Street.

-Tip: Spend a night or more at Victoria Inn, a charming boutique hotel on Main Street that offers excellent customer service, the great on-site V Restaurant & Bar and complimentary round-the-clock brownies and cookies.
+Then, spend a night at Victoria Inn, a charming boutique hotel on Main Street that offers excellent customer service, the great on-site V Restaurant & Bar and complimentary round-the-clock brownies and cookies.

 4. Angels Camp